 Sometimes homeowners in denial turn to the excuse that unless they see mold, there is none.
 Naturally, this misconception can be quite dangerous because mold problems progress rapidly if not remediated by professionals.
-Mold can hide in odd places and develop beneath the stucco where it is only visible upon removing stucco.
-Later stages of stucco mold can be visible on the exterior through dark spots and discoloration.
-Early detection of mold is possible only by trained professionals who are stucco remediation experts.
+Mold can hide in odd places and develop beneath the stucco, where it is only visible once the stucco is removed.
+Later stages of stucco mold can be visible on the exterior through dark spots and discoloration, but early detection of mold is possible only by trained professionals who are stucco remediation experts.

 While the seriousness of symptoms changes depending on the individual, mold has been known to cause allergic reactions, headaches, asthma, and even respiratory damage.
 The most severe cases of mold exposure are said to possibly cause cancer due to aflatoxins.
 Keep yourself and your family safe by not disregarding mold as harmless.

-Over the many years that our company has been remediating stucco homes in Bucks County, we’ve heard many myths and misconceptions about fixing stucco damage.
+Over the many years that our company has been remediating stucco homes, we’ve heard many myths and misconceptions about fixing stucco damage.
 One homeowner told us that beneath the stucco of his home were special wooden beams that were immune to mold.
-To understand why this is impossible, one must understand the capabilities and behaviour of mold.
+To understand why this is impossible, one must understand the capabilities and behaviors of mold.
 Mold can truly grow on any surface as long as it is in contact with water, in a humid area, or constantly damp.
 In fact, even if this surface is in contact with water damaged material, it can develop mold.
 Therefore, mold can truly grow anywhere in and around your home.